-On NBC's Megyn Kelly, Authenticity, And The Elephant In The Room
+On NBC's Megyn Kelly, Authenticity And The Elephant In The Room

 Let's not overlook the elephant in the room.

 Ghosts of Fox News and its ideology hover over Kelly.
 That heritage is in some way part of her appeal to NBC News Chairman Andrew Lack.
-He is mindful of sister station MSNBC's liberal leanings and wanted to ensure that red state America would feel comfortable watching NBC News's most profitable program.
+He is mindful of sister station MSNBC's liberal leanings and wanted to ensure that red state America would feel comfortable watching NBC News' most profitable program.

 Yet in TV, as in Faulkner, the past is never quite dead.